 NCC regards environmental considerations as a key aspect of operations.
 NCC generally works in an environment where meticulous demands for environmental considerations and reporting are placed by regulating authorities and by customers.
 The impact areas in NCC's sustainability framework that can be related to environmental sustainability are Climate and energy, Natural resources and biodiversity and Materials and circularity.
-Environmental sustainability work will be described through these impact areas.

-It is also reflected in the overall impact area of Data and expertise, which describes NCC's approach to this work.
+Environmental sustainability work will be described through these impact describes NCC's approach to this work.
 NCC's point of departure is to use this data and expertise to ensure that the right choices and informed decisions are made and to direct focus on developing ways to compile, utilize and share data and expertise.